 I was playing in the beginning, the mood all changed

-Now Eminem takes us back the B-Rabbit’s underground rap battle scene.
+Now Eminem takes us back to the B-Rabbit’s underground rap battle scene.
 He is outraged at the previous defeat, but he is going to change that.
-He took is lightly in the beginning, but he is about to change all that and tear the roof off that rap battle arena.
+He took it lightly in the beginning, but he is about to change all that and tear the roof off that rap battle arena.

 I’ve been chewed up and spit out and booed off stage

 But I kept rhyming and stepped right in the next cypher

 Marshall Mathers has had a rough life and an even tougher music career.
 He’s experienced it all.
 That is why he is feared by all.
 Through all the struggles he did one thing and that produced his music.
 He kept at it and emerged at the top.

 ‘Paying the Pied Piper’ is a reference to wealthy people calling the shots.

 Fact that I can’t get by with my nine-to-

 Five and I can’t provide the right type of